carolinatnp/web-APIs-code-quiz/README.md

 - WHEN the game is over
 - THEN I can save my initials and my score

+# Description

+A JavaScript Quiz with multiple choice questions, a timer, and high scores!

 # Links
 - [GitHub Repository](https://github.com/carolinatnp/web-APIs-code-quiz)
+- [Link to live page]

 # Usability
 The following animation demonstrates the application functionality: